-International Maritime Economic History Association Frank Broeze Prize for Outstanding Doctoral Thesis in Maritime History
+International Maritime Economic History Association - 2020 Frank Broeze Prize for Outstanding Doctoral Thesis in Maritime History

-The Frank Broeze Prize carries with it a cash award of 500 Euros and free registration at the Seventh International Congress of Maritime History in Perth (Murdoch), Australia, 27 June-1 July 2015.
-For details see www.icmh7.com.au
+The Frank Broeze Prize carries with it a cash award of €500 and free registration at the Eighth International Congress of Maritime History in Porto, Portugal, 2020.

-To be considered for this prestigious award, those who have completed a doctoral thesis between 1 September 2011 and 31 August 2015 are invited to submit a copy of their thesis for consideration.
+To be considered for this prestigious award, those who have completed a doctoral thesis between 1 September 2015 and 31 August 2019 are invited to submit a copy of their thesis for consideration.
 If the thesis is written in a language other than English, the entrant should provide a summary of their work (minimum 10,000 words) in English.

-The judges will apply the following criteria in deciding the winner of the prize:
+The judges will apply the following criteria in deciding the winner of the prize:-

-- contribution to knowledge and understanding of the maritime past;
+- Contribution to knowledge and understanding of the maritime past;

-- originality of approach, source material and/or findings;
+- Originality of approach, source material and/or findings;

-- depth and coherence of argument;
+- Depth and coherence of argument;

-- choice and application of methodology;
+- Choice and application of methodology; and

-- and presentational and stylistic quality.
+- Presentational and stylistic quality.

 Maria Fusaro (University of Exeter); [email protected]

-Gelina Harlaftis (Ionian University), email@example.com
+Gelina Harlaftis (Ionian University); [email protected]

 Ingo Heidbrink (Old Dominion University); [email protected]

-AAMH ANMM Book Prize: Writers, publishers and readers of maritime history are invited biennially to nominate works for maritime history prizes totalling $4,000, sponsored jointly by the Australian Association for Maritime History (AAMH) and the Aust National Maritime Museum (ANMM).
+Writers, publishers and readers of maritime history are invited biennially to nominate works for maritime history prizes totalling $4,000, sponsored jointly by the Australian Association for Maritime History (AAMH) and the Australian National Maritime Museum (ANMM).

-The Frank Broeze Memorial Maritime History book prize is named in honour of Frank Broeze who died in April of 2001.
+The Frank Broeze Memorial Maritime History Book Prize is named in honour of Frank Broeze who died in April of 2001.
 Professor Frank Broeze was one of the founders of AAMH.
 He served as President of the Association in the 1980s and was the first editor of the Association's journal The Great Circle.
 He was widely respected as a maritime historian and university teacher.

 The Australian Community Maritime History Prize was introduced in 2011 and is awarded to a regional or local museum or historical society for a publication (book, booklet, educational resource kit or other media) relating to an aspect of maritime history of that region or community.

-The inaugural 2011 Australian Community Maritime History Prize was awarded to the Lady Denman Heritage Complex, Huskisson, for Peter Crabb’s Shipping and Shipwrecks – Stories from Jervis Bay and its Neighbouring Coasts (2010).
+The inaugural Australian Community Maritime History Prize was awarded to the Lady Denman Heritage Complex, Huskisson, for Peter Crabb’s Shipping and Shipwrecks – Stories from Jervis Bay and its Neighbouring Coasts (2010).